Box Turtle Conservation Project

 What You Can Do

-Dr. Thonis and the Group are conducting field studies on the North Fork in late spring 2026.
-We’re also collecting data on turtle road crossings on the North Fork.
+We’re collecting data on turtle road crossings on the North Fork.
 Whether a turtle is alive, injured, or deceased, every observation is valuable.
 The community can help by reporting all sightings below.

 If you spot an injured or deceased turtle, contact Turtle Rescue of the Hamptons (631.779.3737) or Evelyn Alexander Wildlife Rescue Center (631.728.9453).